somvanshi03/DevOps-Tool/Cloud/Syllabus/GCP.md

 	1. Introduction
 	2. Region zone, Billing, latency Test
 	3. Project and VPC and Firewall Rule
-	4. Linux VM Provisioning and connect via browser			Done
+	4. Linux VM Provisioning and connect via browser
-	5. Linux VM Provisioning and Connect with user and putty	Done
+	5. Linux VM Provisioning and Connect with user and putty
-	6. Windows VM Provisioning and Connect						Done
+	6. Windows VM Provisioning and Connect
 	7. Setup Static Private IP and assign to VM.
-Done
 	8. Image
 	9. Machine Image
 	10. Snapshot